-Better: Food Should Taste Good, Kimchi
+Better: Food Should Taste Good Kimchi Chips

 Remember when people thought Nutella was good for you?
 It's actually pretty close to eating spoonfuls of sugar, with some vegetable oil to boot.
 Rawtella, on the other hand, is made with just raw hazelnuts, raw cacao nibs, and coconut sugar, making it a much more wholesome option.

-Better: Purely Elizabeth Chocolate Chip Cookie Mix
+Better: Simple Mills Chocolate Chip Cookie Mix

 Better: Quinn Popcorn

 Microwave popcorn is an essential when it comes to Netflix and chill kind of evenings, but conventional brands come with chemical coatings inside the bag.
 Quinn Popcorn ditched those chemicals, designed compostable bags, and even makes its products with organic corn, non-GMO ingredients, and no preservatives.
 Plus, they come in fancy flavors like Parmesan & Rosemary and Vermont Maple & Sea Salt.
 Maybe pair a bowl of this popcorn with a high-brow French film?

 Bad: Wheat Thins